How do You Make Mornings Easier With Kids?

 Surprisingly, this one made ALL the difference for me.

-I used to work hard to get the kids organized in our school morning routine, but then I showered and did most of MY personal hygiene later in the day.
+I used to work hard to get the kids organized in our school morning routine, but then I showered and did most of MY personal hygiene after.

 One day, I decided to take an extra fifteen minutes to get myself ready.
 I began coming down the stairs feeling lighter and worrying LESS about how fast everyone was moving.
 It’s exactly what I needed.